You don't have to pay your student loans if you don't want to (2025 update)

 Bankruptcy could be a useful last resort to get private student loan payments off your back without fielding years of calls from debt collectors.

-For federal loans, any circumstance that would qualify you for bankruptcy would easily qualify you for low or $0 payments under IDR, or for forbearance, which are way easier, don’t involve any lawyers or courts, and won’t destroy your credit.
+For federal loans, any circumstance that would qualify you for bankruptcy would usually qualify you for low or $0 payments under IDR, or for forbearance, which are easier to obtain, don’t involve any lawyers or courts, and won’t hurt your credit.

 What happens if you don’t pay student loans?

 Nothing is easy.
-You signed that darn promissory note after reading it about as closely as the latest updates to Apple’s terms of service, and you’re legally obligated to repay what felt like free money at the time.
-Ah, the blissful ignorance of youth.
+You signed that promissory note after reading it about as closely as the latest updates to Apple’s terms of service, and you’re technically obligated to repay what felt like free money at the time.
+Not prioritizing repayment comes with consequences that you might or might not be interested in living with.

 If you opt for an official path to non-payment (i.e. your lender or servicer is onboard), you’re looking at:

-Accrued compounding interest: As long as you hold a balance on a loan, it’ll accrue interest (with few exceptions).
-Suspending or reducing payments through deferment, forbearance or income-driven repayment extends the time the loan sits unpaid, accruing interest that balloons what you owe way beyond what you originally borrowed.
+Accrued compounding interest: As long as you hold a balance on a loan, it’ll accrue interest (with a few exceptions).
+Suspending or reducing payments through deferment, forbearance or income-driven repayment extends the time the loan sits unpaid, accruing interest that balloons your balance way beyond what you originally borrowed (until it’s forgiven or repaid).

-Total outstanding debt: That big chunk of debt shows up on your credit report and could hurt your score.
-Many models don’t take student loan debt quite as seriously as other types, but a debt like $30,000 could make a mortgage lender think twice about handing you another heaping pile of long-term debt.
+Total outstanding debt: That big chunk of debt shows up on your credit report and could affect your score.
+Scoring models don’t take student loan debt quite as seriously as other types, but a debt like $30,000 could make a mortgage lender think twice about handing you another heaping pile of long-term debt.

-If you totally ignore the debt and skip payments of your own accord, you could face all of the above, plus:
+If you totally ignore the debt and skip payments of your own accord, you could face some of the above, plus:

 Late fees: Each missed monthly payment could result in a fee, which will be tacked on to your balance.

-Wage garnishment: The government can snatch your government benefits and tax refunds, as well as up to 15% of your paycheck, to collect on defaulted federal loans.
+Wage garnishment: Without taking you to court, the government can snatch your government benefits and tax refunds, as well as up to 15% of your disposable pay, to collect on defaulted federal loans.

 Collections and lawsuits: Private lenders can hand your loan over to a debt collection agency, which may take you to court to collect on the loan.
 It could win the right to garnish your wages this way.